Cardinals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Cardinals have a record of 1-3.
+- In five games as the favorite over the last 10 matchups, the Cardinals have a record of 2-3.

-- When it comes to hitting the over, the Cardinals and their opponents are 4-6-0 in their last 10 games with a total.

 Cardinals Betting Records & Stats

-- The Cardinals have won 42.6% of the games this season when they were the moneyline favorite (23-31).
+- The Cardinals have been the moneyline favorite 55 total times this season.
+They've gone 24-31 in those games.

-- St. Louis has played as moneyline favorites of -250 or shorter in only one game this season, which it lost.
+- St. Louis has a record of 3-2 when it has played as moneyline favorites with odds of -200 or shorter (60% winning percentage).

-- The implied moneyline probablility for this matchup gives the Cardinals a 71.4% chance to win.
+- Based on this matchup's moneyline, the Cardinals' implied win probability is 66.7%.

-- The Cardinals have collected a 1-7-0 record against the spread this season (covering only 12.5% of the time).
+- The Cardinals have put together a 1-7-0 record ATS this season (covering only 12.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!